Corynebacterium diphtheriae: Pathogenicity

 Corynebacterium diphtheriae is the bacterium that causes the disease called diphtheria.
 Bacteriophages introduce a gene into the bacterial cells that makes a strain toxigenic.
 The strains that are not infected with these viruses are harmless.
-C. diphtheriae is a rod-shaped, Gram-positive, nonspore-forming, and nonmotile bacterium.
+C. diphtheriae is a rod-shaped, Gram-positive, non spore-forming, and nonmotile bacterium.
 C. diphtheriae has shown to exclusively infect humans.
 It is believed that humans may be the reservoir for this pathogen.
-However, there has been extremely rare cases in which C. diphtheriae has been found in animals.
+However, there have been extremely rare cases in which C. diphtheriae has been found in animals.
 These infections were only toxigenic in two dogs and two horses.